Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 If we think *Arrange* to be the **X** axis of FERMENT then *Assert* must be **Y**.

-### Keep It Single or Multiple?
+### Keep It Single.
+Or Multiple?

 The widely adopted practice &mdash; one *Assert* per test method/test case &mdash; became the teaching and often a rule.

 Albeit the subject isn't always atomic.
-An Act may assume many actions and the test result can be split to ATOMs.\
+An _Act_ may assume many actions and the test result can be split.\
-For example, consider native methods as `string.IsNullOrWhitespace()` as either *Act* or *Assert*.
+For example, consider native methods as `string.IsNullOrWhitespace(..)` for either *Act* or *Assert*.

 Miscellaneous Asserts on the same premises (Assert) are PURE growth steroids.

-There's another even worse TRAP - SALVO of errors.
+And there can be an even worse side effect - SALVO of a test fails.

 In the non-ideal world, units will still have dependencies and integration not structured to the IDEAL pyramid.